 Our host families will have signed up for our Covid-19 Safe Plan for Host Families should students fall ill with Covid-19 symptoms while they are staying with them.

-Our host family network is also ready to help in the case of further school closures which are currently happening.
+Our host family network has been ready to help during school closures.

 Sanitation also features heavily in our advice to our host family network.
 Hosts are implementing enhanced daily cleaning procedures in all rooms.